Warning:

 6. Use this transfer case mode only when towing your vehicle.

-A) Park the vehicle so that it cannot roll, apply the parking brake, and start the engine.
+a) Park the vehicle so that it cannot roll, apply the parking brake and start the engine.

 b) Move the automatic transmission selector lever to position N (Neutral).

-A) Pull the parking brake lever and press the service brake pedal.
+a) Apply the parking brake lever and press the service brake pedal.

 b) Turn on the ignition, but do not start the engine.

-With) Move the automatic transmission selector lever to position N (Neutral).
+c) Move the automatic transmission selector lever to position N (Neutral).

 e) Release the parking brake lever.